 - $4 for children (ages 3-12)

 - Children 2 and under are admitted for free with an adult

-I’ve never really made a gingerbread house so a lot of research has gone into finding the perfect recipe, great candies and of course an inspirational design!
+I perfected my marshmallow fondant recipe but I’ve never really made a gingerbread house so a lot of research has gone into finding the perfect recipe, great candies and of course an inspirational design!
 While on this search, I’ve come across some AMAZING gingerbread houses.
 Decided I should post a few to keep me inspired while I bake and ice and decorate this huge house (btw my kitchen smells so wonderful!)

-Another great example of some sweet shrubs and hello!?, that door is spectacular!
+Another great example of some sweet shrubs and hello! that door is spectacular!

 You saw Pixar’s “UP” right?
 Of course you did!
-One of my ALL TIME favorite movies to date!
-This amazing gingerbread version just knocks my socks off!
+One of my all time favorite movies to date!
+This amazing gingerbread version just knocks my socks off.
 Simply incredible.
-You can see all the beautiful photos of the whole process on the creators blog including a photo of a chocolate Carl out front.
-Bravo!!!
+You can see all the beautiful photos of the whole process on the creator’s blog including a photo of a chocolate Carl out front.
+Bravo!

 This next house is a little bigger than your average gingerbread house, and call me crazy, but I don’t think it’s made of real gingerbread either.
 If it is, it must smell amazing inside!
 Mmmmmm gingerbreaaaaaaadddd.